Liminal deity

 Janus was believed to see over times of change, such as the New Year and the beginning of the day.

-A liminal deity is a god or goddess in mythology who presides over thresholds, gates, or doorways; "a crosser of boundaries".
+A liminal deity is a deity in mythology who presides over thresholds, gates, or doorways; "a crosser of boundaries".
+In Hindu traditions, liminal deities are also associated with tirthas, or holy crossing places, which function as spiritual thresholds in physical geography.
+These sites—often river fords, pilgrimage crossings, or transitional boundary zones—are linked to multiple gods and serve as sacred locations where the earthly and divine realms intersect.
 These gods are believed to oversee a state of transition of some kind; such as, the old to the new, the unconscious to the conscious state, the familiar to the unknown.

 Types of liminal deities include dying-and-rising deities, various agricultural deities, psychopomps and those who descend into the underworld: crossing the threshold between life and death.
 Vegetation deities mimic the annual dying and returning of plant life, making them seasonally cyclical liminal deities in contrast to the one-time journey typical of the dying-and-rising myth.
+Anthropologist Victor Turner expanded the modern theoretical understanding of liminality by emphasizing the role of shamans, guides, and ritual specialists who facilitate transitions between states of being.
+These ritual figures occupy liminal positions themselves and mirror mythological deities who guide individuals across cosmic or social thresholds.

 Etymology

 The word liminal, first attested to in English in 1884, comes from the Latin word limen, meaning 'threshold'.
 Liminality is a term given currency in the twentieth century by British cultural anthropologist Victor Turner.
 It is used to describe a state of transition; such as from the old to the new, from the familiar to the unknown, even from an unconscious to the conscious state.